Budget

 A participatory research approach, as a mindset towards research, is not consistently defined and not used equally across disciplines.

-There was a significant and wide acceptance from researchers, from a wide range of different disciplines at the University, that involving people in the research process can be an important feature of high-quality and meaningful work.
+There was a significant acceptance from researchers, from a wide range of different disciplines at the University, that involving people in the research process can be an important feature of high-quality and meaningful work.

 Researchers told us they need greater institutional support to enable them to work effectively with citizens in their research.